Free-GPGMail/Free-GPGMail/ReadMe.md

 binaries can be activated.
 You can compile them from source or install them from the GPG Suite with the same "year.decimal" version as Free-GPGMail.

+:warning: There is no Free-GPGMail Version for macOS 14 or later.
+Apple changed the mail extension framework and the source code for GPGTools' beta version (2024.1b3) is not available for liberation.

 Build Instructions
 ------------------